 Microsoft has also stated that existing Xbox One games like Gears 5 will be enhanced for the Xbox Series X to take advantage of the console's new power.
 And, if you’re a sucker for buying boxed games over making digital purchases, it’s already confirmed to have a physical disc drive included.
 Just like the PS5, it will be a 4K UHD Blu-ray drive.

 Microsoft did pull back the curtain on a few features in February 2020 too.
 Those features included Smart Delivery, which allows current-gen gamers to play the "best possible version" of purchased games on future consoles.
 So you can buy a game like the Cyberpunk 2077 for Xbox One, safe in the knowledge you'll get to play the souped-up version on the Xbox Series X at no additional cost.

-Microsoft also announced a Quick Resume feature that will let you have multiple games paused on the console at once, and pick up where you left off "from a suspended state almost instantly, returning you to where you were and what you were doing, without waiting through long loading screens."
+Microsoft has also announced a Quick Resume feature that will let you have multiple games paused on the console at once, and pick up where you left off "from a suspended state almost instantly, returning you to where you were and what you were doing, without waiting through long loading screens."
 We'll be getting Variable Rate Shading (VRS) to "prioritize individual effects on specific game characters or important environmental objects" too.

 If you're concerned about being eco-friendly then the Xbox Series X may not be the best choice.
 While Sony has claimed the PS5 will be much more energy efficient than its predecessor, the PS4, analysis by Digital Foundry suggests Series X will be pulling twice the power of the Xbox One X – and putting out more heat as a result.

-Xbox Series X vs PS5: games we expect to see
+Xbox Series X vs PS5: games

 - PS5 games: what we're expecting to see on the console